 Q. Why is the project needed?

 A new Strategic Rail Freight Interchange is something that has been identified as essential for the future prosperity of South Staffordshire, the Black Country and West Midlands region and the UK as a whole but the West Midlands lags behind other regions in providing high quality facilities.
-The region’s roads are already heavily congested, the West Midlands’ strong manufacturing and logistics industrial base is growing, and there is a shortage of suitable quality development land for large scale rail-served logistics warehousing.
+The West Midlands’ strong manufacturing and logistics industrial base is growing, and there is a shortage of suitable quality development land for large scale rail-served logistics warehousing.
 Without fast, reliable transport links the region may not be able to take full advantage of the global business and investment opportunities predicted in the future.

 Q. Why rail?

 The Government’s vision is for the UK to have a transport system which drives economic growth and social development, and sees the transport of goods by rail freight as a good way to help meet environmental goals and improve quality of life.
 It is encouraging the shift of goods from road and aviation to rail to help realise its vision.
 Increased rail freight transport helps reduce carbon emissions and provide economic benefits.
 Tonne for tonne, rail freight produces 70% less carbon dioxide (National Networks NPS, 2014) than road freight, up to 15 times less nitrogen oxide emissions and nearly 10 times less particulates, as well as de-congestion benefits.